 As a team assistant my job is to make sure that all administrative issues are covered.
 I like my work because it is a wonderful team and that works hard to ensure that the people who make our clothes are respected and treated fairly.

 I drive our communications globally.
 It’s my job to make sure that we are speaking with one clear and unified voice.
-Because only then we will be a strong voice for the voiceless, telling the powerful stories that will help rally efforts to transform our industry.
+Because only then we will be able to tell the powerful stories that will rally efforts to transform our industry.